Young Women, Perfectionism, and Suicide: Is There a Connection?

-According to the Office of National Statistics, there has been an increase in the suicide rates of those women aged between 20 and 24.
+According to the ONS, there has been an increase in the suicide rates of those women aged between 20 and 24

 Many young women seem to feel they are not good enough; and this may be reinforced by the expectations of others who think these young women should be doing better than they are; look better than they do.
 It is estimated that one in four young women suffer from anxiety, depression, phobias and obsessive compulsive disorder.
 Suicide is often driven by stress and/or depression so the demands or expectations of others are not likely to be help.